 - Take note if the person is using a third-party login, or if they're using multiple accounts and/or email addresses.

 - If you're searching by username or email for a third-party login account — users who log in to Disqus via Twitter, Facebook, or Google — the account won't have an email address or a standard Disqus username.
 The username will be similar to facebook-12345678.
-You can find the username by going to any comment, expanding it, and clicking the More Info button .
+You can find the username by going to any comment, expanding it, and clicking the More Info button (the silhouette of a head and shoulders). .

 You can moderate comments directly on the thread's page while logged in as a moderator.
 After mousing over a comment, click the comment menu dropdown and then 'Moderate' link.